 Restricting user access to certain reports

-You can restrict user access to certain reporting features, or even disable certain reports entirely, if you wish.
-Data protection 'best practice' certainly encourages organisations to limit or manage the flow of personal information outside of your database, and not to collect information for or produce reports on personal information that is outside the scope of the organisation's purposes and data protection policy.
+You can restrict User access to certain reporting features, or even disable certain reports entirely, if you wish.
+Data protection 'best practice' certainly encourages organisations to limit or manage the flow of personal information outside of your database where possible, and also not to collect information for or produce reports on personal information that is outside the scope of the organisation's purposes and data protection policy.

-Note: Report restrictions apply to all users.
-It is not possible to apply granular restriction of report exports and communications; neither is it possible to restrict settings to just certain user(s) or user groups.
-The current intended functionality is simply to enable churches to better manage the flow of personal data outside of their database and to disable unwanted reporting functionality where that personal data is not being collected (as governed by the organisation's purposes set out in their Data Protection policy).
+Note: Report restrictions apply to all Users.
+It is not possible to apply granular restriction of report exports and communications to just certain users or User Groups.
+The current intended functionality is simply to enable churches and other organisations to better manage the flow of personal data outside of their database and to disable unwanted reporting functionality where that personal data is not being collected (as governed by the organisation's purposes set out in their Data Protection policy).

-Within the Report Settings pop-up window, for each report, set whether the report is enabled or disabled - click the blue 'eye' icon.
-Disabling a report will disable that report for all other users.
+Within the Report Settings pop-up window, for each report, set whether the report is visible (enabled) or not visible (disabled) - click the blue 'eye' icon.
+Disabling a report will disable that report for all other Users.

 Disabling report exports will hide the Download and Print report buttons on a report and prevent the report results from being exported outside of ChurchSuite (in CSV, PDF or printed format), although users can still filter and view the report results on screen, and (where applicable) add the people in the results to a Tag.